ryandoyle5401/Budgetr/Weekly Updates/Week 6 Status Update.md

 ## Group Progress & Issues
 ### Progress
+1. Made some more progress with the database
+2. Resolved some issues in Home screen code
+3. Found some code/classes that are very similar to what we want our project to do
 ### Issues
+1. Still some bugs with the Home screen code
+2. User sign-in/login and authentication still not fully completed
 ## Group Goals for Next Week
 1. Learn more about JUnit
 2. Implement JUnit into the project